Improve your soccer team’s tactical and technical skills in Spain!

 - Trying out Spanish staples such as paella, tortilla, croquettes, and gazpacho.

 - Resting assured: special dietary requirements can be accommodated.

 Program of soccer training classes and activities led by a professional soccer instructor in Spain.

-Visits to at least one of the local stadiums of Seville’s major soccer clubs to take a tour of the facilities, dressing rooms, media rooms, trophy rooms and player tunnels, and also a chance to meet some of the professional players.
+Visits to at least one of the local stadiums of Sevilla’s major soccer clubs to take a tour of the facilities, dressing rooms, media rooms, trophy rooms and player tunnels, and also a chance to meet some of the professional players.

 Accommodation and full board with a homestay family (other accommodation options available).